-Have you ever been on a ship?
-Let's practice some mindful movements with people and things you might see on a ship in mind!
-Try to hold each pose for at least 1 minute and repeat a few times.
+Have you noticed any of these living things in the park or a garden?
+Let's practice some mindful movements with these plants and animals in mind!
+Find the lesson of the day in column one and try to hold the pose for at least 1 minute and repeat a few times.